 \textbf{Evaluation metric.} A severe problem for Robust RL research is the lack of a standard metric to evaluate policy robustness.
 To resolve this obstacle, we define a new robustness evaluation metric which we call \textit{Robust-AUC} to calculate the area under the curve of the return with respect to the perturbed physical variables, in analogy to the definition of regular AUC~\citep{huang2005using}.
-More specifically, a policy $\pi$ after training is evaluated in an environment with perturbed variable $P$ whose values $v$ change in the range $[v_{min}, v_{max}]$ for $N$ episodes to obtain an $\alpha$\%-quantile return $r$.
-Then, these two sets of data are employed to draw a parameter-return curve $C(P, R)$ to describe the relationship between returns $r$ and perturbed values $v$.
-We define the relative area under this curve as Robust-AUC such that $rv(\pi, P)=\frac{Area(C(v, r))}{v_{max}-v_{min}}, v \in [v_{min}, v_{max}]$.
-Compared to the vanilla AUC, Robust-AUC describes the correlation between returns and the perturbed physical variables, which can sensitively reflect the response of a learning procedure (to yield a policy) to unseen perturbations, i.e., the robustness.
-In practical implementations, we set $N=100$ and $\alpha=10$ and uniformly collect $20$ samples of $v$ to estimate the area of the curve.
+More specifically, a trained policy $\pi$ is evaluated in an environment with perturbed variable $P$ whose values $v$ change in the range $[v_{min}, v_{max}]$ and achieves different returns $r$.
+Then, these two sets of data are employed to draw a parameter-return curve $C(v, r)$ to describe the relationship between returns $r$ and perturbed values $v$.
+We define the relative area under this curve as \textit{Robust-AUC} such that $\textit{Robust-AUC}=\frac{Area(C(v, r))}{v_{max}-v_{min}}, v \in [v_{min}, v_{max}]$.
+Compared to the vanilla AUC, \textit{Robust-AUC} describes the correlation between returns and the perturbed physical variables, which can sensitively reflect the response of a learning procedure (to yield a policy) to unseen perturbations, i.e., the robustness.
+We further explain the practical implementations to calculate $\textit{Robust-AUC}$ of the experiments in Appendix~\ref{sec:evaluation_details}.